-"Rock of the Month # 13, posted July 2002" --- Boulder at IODE Park, photograph courtesy Jan Wybourn, Campbellford, showing the Trent river and canal flowing around the Lawn Bowling Club at the north end of Trent Island and the hills of Ferris Park in the background.
+"Rock of the Month # 13, posted July 2002" --- Boulder at IODE Park, new photos taken October 2021.
+Left: The boulder in the parkette, showing the Trent river and canal flowing around the Lawn Bowling Club at the north end of Trent Island, and the drumlin hills of Ferris Provincial Park in the background.
+Right: close-up showing the cm-scale crystals.
+Length of pen is 15 cm.
 To read the simplified text provided for the sign at the boulder, see the end of this page.

 This rounded boulder, 3 x 2 x 1 metres in size and estimated to weigh 12 tonnes, was recovered from a trench excavated just north of the bridge over Trout Creek during the reconstruction of Grand Road in 1999.
 Behan Construction, working on the road, were unable to demolish the block so, at the suggestion of then-Mayor Cathy Redden, it was moved 200 metres south to its current resting place, on the east bank of the Trent beside Highway 30, just south of Tim Horton's.

 Gabbro is relatively common, a coarsely crystalline igneous rock which cooled slowly from molten magma deep within the Earth's crust.It is generally grey, green or black in colour, darker than most granites, which are commonly pink, pale grey or white.
 This particular boulder may have formed roughly 10-20 km below the Earth's surface, more than one billion (1,000,000,000) years ago.